Capillary/api-documentation/source/includes/_customer.md

 --------- | -------- | -----------
 identifierName* | enum | Identifier you use to update customer details.
 Values: `mobile`, `email`, `externalId`. identifierValue* | string | The respective identifier value.
-For example if `identifierName` is email, then the `identifierValue` needs to be the email ID of the customer. source* | Specify the source in which you want to update the customer details - FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE, MOBILE_APP.
-For sources with multiple accounts such as WECHAT, FACEBOOK, MOBILE_APP, or LINE, you also need to provide the respective account id. accountId** | Account in which you want to update the customer details (Required only for sources with multiple accounts)
+For example if `identifierName` is email, then the `identifierValue` needs to be the email ID of the customer. source* | enum | Specify the source in which you want to update the customer details - FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE, MOBILE_APP.
+For sources with multiple accounts such as WECHAT, FACEBOOK, MOBILE_APP, or LINE, you also need to provide the respective account id. accountId** | string | Account in which you want to update the customer details (Required only for sources with multiple accounts)

 <aside class="notice">Parameters marked with * are mandatory.</aside>